ictinnovations/ictcore/docs/intro_components.md

 Basic components of ICTCore
 ===========================
-Before starting developed with ICTCore, it is recommended to get an introduction with basic building block of ICTCore. for ease of understanding, we can divide them into four main categories as mentioned in following.
+Before starting development with ICTCore, it is recommended to get an introduction with basic building block of ICTCore. for ease of understanding, we can divide them into four main categories as mentioned in following.

 1. User Data
 2. Logic